 In terms of teaching and spending time with students at Crown, Bill says, “I enjoy the interaction with students and participating in God’s work in their lives.”
 If you are considering Crown College, Bill would like you to know, “Crown provides a wonderful community that supports your exploration of life and faith in God.
 Attending Crown, you can expect a Christ-centered faculty and staff.
 The networks of care and services for you at Crown will give you a great opportunity to succeed and flourish, both spiritually and academically.”

-Each student who earns a degree or certificate from Crown College must complete the Christian Service requirements to graduate.
+Each student who earns a degree or certificate from Crown College must complete the Service Credits requirement to graduate.
 Only one credit may be earned per semester, except in the case of approved intercultural experiences, which may be scheduled more infrequently.
-Christian Service credits may also be earned during the summer with a maximum of one credit per summer.
+Service Credits may also be earned during the summer with a maximum of one credit per summer.

-Students may earn up to two Christian Service credits in any one division.
+Students may earn up to two Service Credits in any one division.

 The five divisions are: